davidmintz/court-interpreters-office/docs/documentation/event-listeners-and-logging.md

 interesting aspect of the logging system is that where possible, it notes the entity class and the entity id as well as a textual description of what is happening.
 This would make it reasonably easy to create a feature -- yet to be implemented -- whereby users can examine log events, with hypertext links to the entities that are involved.
-Another field in log records is a "channel" -- a simple string, not normalized in the database sense -- that serves as a sort of tag that can be used for filtering records.
+Another field in log records is a "channel" -- a simple string, not normalized in the database sense -- that serves as a sort of tag that can be used for filtering records, in addition to the standard [log severity levels](https://en.wikipedia.org/wiki/Syslog#Severity_level).

 The log files are stored in the <span class="text-monospace text-nowrap">data/log</span> subdirectory and named in the format <span class="text-monospace text-nowrap">app.log.YYYY-MM-DD</span> indicating the date.
 You may want to set a cron job to archive these somehow, or rotate them out periodically so they don't consume an indefinite